 Driving from outside

 Every boost widget that previous tutorials wrote registers a path in the telemetry tree (DRIVE_WIN/USER, DRIVE_WIN/SPEED, DRIVE_WIN/RUN_BTN …).
-That path is also an HTTP endpoint: the boost layer ships [live_command] handlers (imgui_snapshot, imgui_set, imgui_click, imgui_open, imgui_close, imgui_focus) that look up the target in the registry and queue the matching pending field on the widget’s state struct.
-Next frame, the render function consumes the pending field and ImGui sees the effect as if a real input device drove it.
+That path is also an HTTP endpoint: the boost layer ships [live_command] handlers (imgui_snapshot, imgui_force_set, imgui_click, imgui_open, imgui_close, imgui_focus) that look up the target in the registry. imgui_click fires a real synthetic mouse click at the widget’s center; imgui_force_set / imgui_open / imgui_close write the matching field on the widget’s state struct directly.
+Either way ImGui sees the effect as if a real input device — or an external editor — drove it.

 This tutorial flips the point of view: instead of writing the daslang side, write the driver — a curl / Python / Bash script that issues JSON commands at a running daslang-live app.
 Every interaction the user could perform via mouse/keyboard has a curl equivalent, and the two surfaces use one in-memory model.

 Source: examples/tutorial/driving_outside.das — a small target app exposing five widget kinds.
-The recording is driven entirely by JSON commands — no synthesized mouse moves into widget centers.
+The recording is driven entirely by JSON commands: value writes and container toggles mutate state directly (no mouse), while imgui_click fires a real synthetic click.

 Walkthrough